shoui520/shoui520.github.io/docs/vn-win.md

 1. Open your Steam Library.
 2. From a game's library page, select Manage > Properties.
-3. Go to the Language tab.
+3. Go to the General tab.
-3. Select Japanese from the drop-down menu.
+3. Under "Language", select Japanese from the drop-down menu.

 In other cases, the game language can be set within the game itself.

-If you did not purchase the **Steam game** from Steam (i.e. a cracked game) you can edit the `steam_api.ini` file within the game's installation directory.
+If you did not purchase the **Steam game** from Steam (i.e. a cracked game) you can edit the Steam emu configuration file (e.g. `steam_api.ini`) within the game's installation directory.
 ```txt
 language=japanese
 ```